pham-tuan-binh/learning-world-model-learning/2.inverse-dynamics/README.md

 ![Sample Output](../assets/2.inverse-dynamics/outputs/sample_1.png)
 ![Sample Output](../assets/2.inverse-dynamics/inference_pipeline.png)

-You can also use play.py as guided above to try and see the decoder in action, but it won't be as good as the inference sample above.
-The decoder suffers greatly from drift, meaning error from one frame prediction carries to the next.
+You can also use play.py as guided above to try and see the decoder in action.
+In both cases, the decoder model cannot predict the next frame at all.

+If you pay close attention to the visualization above, you'll see the actions are just adding noise into the current frame.

-I address the problem space briefly below.
+I've addressed the reason why briefly below.
 We'll solve this in the next article.

 ## What's Next?